Bhoy1/ES_LLM_1/_posts/2025-10-27-evolution-strategies-lora.md

 ---

 <hr>
-<h2 id="layout-postv2title-evolution-strategies-with-loradate-2025-10-29categories-research-llms-continual-learning-evolution-strategies">layout: post(v2)<br>
+<h2 id="layout-postv3title-evolution-strategies-with-loradate-2025-11-3categories-research-llms-evolution-strategies">layout: post(v3)<br>
 title: “Evolution Strategies with LoRA”<br>
-date: 2025-10-29<br>
+date: 2025-11-3<br>
-categories: [research, LLMs, continual-learning, evolution-strategies]</h2>
+categories: [research, LLMs, evolution-strategies]</h2>
 <h2 id="overview">Overview</h2>
 <p>This post presents early experimental results from ongoing work on applying Evolution Strategies (ES) to optimize LoRA adapters instead of full model parameters.
-While LoRA fine tuning is highly parameter efficient, its mean reward shows very similar overall performance to full fine tuning under the same ES setup.</p>
+While LoRA fine tuning is highly parameter efficient, its performance is unclear if it will match full parameter fine tunning from early experiments.</p>
 <p>This work builds on the framework introduced in <em>Evolution Strategies at Scale: LLM Fine-Tuning Beyond Reinforcement Learning</em> (<a href="https://arxiv.org/abs/2509.24372">arXiv:2509.24372v1</a>), which proposed the conciseness task as a lightweight benchmark for evaluating ES based fine tuning methods.
 The experiment here focuses on that same task, training on two prompts and evaluating on eight distinct test prompts to examine generalization and reward stability.</p>
 <p>This is the first evaluation of LoRA under ES.
 The goal is not to draw definitive conclusions, but to better understand how low rank parameterization interacts with gradient free optimization and to identify directions for improvement in future iterations.</p>
 <h2 id="background">Background</h2>